LAGuide

 photo credit: Jessie Clapp

 If you dated on the Westside between 2016 and 2022, chances are you know Coucou by its former name, Chez Tex.
 That barebones wine bar was one of the best casual date spots in Santa Monica, and the good news for everyone seeking love is that not much has changed at Coucou.
 This bistro leans more French than its predecessor, with dishes like steak frites and mussels mariniere, and art-covered walls that say, “I’m in a Parisian apartment!”
 Just don’t assume you’re in for a sleepy night of red wine and French fries.
-With a chic crowd and electro-pop quietly thumping in the background, this is a place to look and feel hot.
+With a chic crowd and electro-pop quietly thumping in the background, this is a place to look hot.
+Also, they just opened a second location in West Hollywood.

 Lingua Franca might be the first restaurant in the city’s history to successfully romanticize the LA River, and that means you can trust it for date night.
 The warm American spot sits right on the river in Frogtown (you have to walk on the bike path to get to the front entrance) and already feels like a worn-in feel neighborhood hangout even though it only opened in the spring of 2023.
 There’s plenty of natural wine to drink, a string-lit back patio, and a rotating menu that can best be described as elevated picnic food.
 Think crunchy lavash with albacore crudo, Mashti Malone’s ice cream, and a particularly good burger served on a crispy english muffin.